Dobbs v. Jackson Women's Health Organization: Legal journalists

+Lawyer Helen Alvaré praised the decision as a win for democracy, human life, and women.
+She criticized the dissenting justices and other opponents of the decision for failing to engage with majority's historical analysis, employing an unwarranted charge of sexism, and being anti-democratic.

 Political

 Support

 Those aligned with the United States anti-abortion movement celebrated Dobbs, including the National Right to Life Committee, other anti-abortion activists, Republican Senate Minority Leader Mitch McConnell, and many other congressional Republicans.
 After former president Barack Obama criticized the Court for overruling the longstanding precedent of Roe v.
 Wade, Senator John Cornyn tweeted, "Now do Plessy vs Ferguson/Brown vs Board of Education", alluding to the fact that the latter Supreme Court decision had largely overruled the former, a then-58-year-old precedent that racial segregation was constitutional.

-In a statement, former president Donald Trump took credit for the decision and called it "the biggest WIN for LIFE in a generation", although in private Trump was allegedly more ambivalent about overturning Roe, speculating that it might be "bad for Republicans" by leading to backlash among suburban female voters in the upcoming midterm elections.
-In the aftermath of the contest, he publicly blamed anti-abortion extremism for the underperformance of Republican candidates.
-Former vice president Mike Pence also applauded the decision, saying that "life won", and called for a national ban on abortion.
+In a statement, former president Donald Trump took credit for the decision and called it "the biggest WIN for LIFE in a generation".
+But in private, Trump was reportedly more ambivalent about overturning Roe, speculating that it might be "bad for Republicans" by leading to backlash among suburban women voters in the upcoming midterm elections.
+In the aftermath of the contest, he publicly blamed "anti-abortion extremism" for Republican candidates' underperformance.
+Former vice president Mike Pence applauded the decision, saying that "life won", and called for a national ban on abortion.

 Republican Florida Governor Ron DeSantis said, "By properly interpreting the Constitution, the Supreme Court has answered the prayers of millions upon millions of Americans," adding that he would work to further restrict abortion in Florida.
-A new law in Florida, currently under review by state courts, would restrict abortions to 15 weeks of pregnancy, without providing exceptions for rape or incest.
 Republican Florida Senate President Wilton Simpson, who was adopted as a child, argued the Court's decision would promote adoption as an alternative to abortion.
 Simpson said, "Florida is a state that values life."